lakkatv/lakka-website/partials/step-6-macos.md

 Copy your games under the *roms* folder.
 This step can take some time, as the games are transfered to the Lakka Box through your local network.

+It is a good idea to start testing a Super Nintendo game, because they require no BIOS to run.

 ### Launching a game

 Using your joypad, go to the *Quit RetroArch* entry: